kelvinst/kelvinst.github.io/resume/index.md

 <h3 id="biography">Biography</h3>

 I'm an enthusiast developer coursing Computer Science at FURB.
-Professionaly speaking, I mainly worked with Java and Delphi development, but in the case of interests, I really fall in love with Ruby, that is the main cause of my open source world's introduction.
+I'm a poliglot in the case of programming languages, already worked professionaly with Delphi, C and Java.
+I've already studied many languages.
+Python, C#, and others.
+But actually my primary studies is in Ruby on Rails web developments, and I was being helping in some open-source projects that uses Ruby  on Rails, and some other Ruby projects.

 When you don't find me programming, you'll find me reading, principally christian books, practicing sports as soccer or running, or having a happy hour with my friends and my wife.